-When you’re upset, you’re prone to speculation and jumping to conclusions.
+When dealing with a crisis or otherwise upset, you’re prone to speculation and jumping to conclusions.
 You’ll likely discover a story running through your head, with a common theme that you may notice has come up repeatedly throughout your life.
 There might be variations on that theme, but it will still follow the same well-rehearsed lines.
 Listen for superlatives like “always” or “never,” usually combined with that feeling like you’re about to drop off the edge of a cliff or burn the whole thing down.

 It can be very helpful to identify the reactive emotions of shame, blame, guilt, outrage or self-pity.
-These emotions, contrary to our conditioning, are not productive and will only lead us down a rabbit hole.
-They feed our emotional reactions, rather than slowing them down.
+These emotions are not productive.
+They will only lead us away from our inner wisdom.
+They feed our emotional reactions, rather than calming them down.